Whales, Glaciers & Photography: Lead Photo Safaris as a Guide in Alaska

 Since this tour is conducted on both land and sea, you will be on the water whale watching almost daily.
 A willingness to train as a naturalist and obtain Coast Guard crew certification is mandatory.
 Guides are also responsible for operating company vehicles (14-28 passengers) and assisting with other tours.
 Interpretive certification(s) available.

 Please Note: All new hire guides are expected to have a Commercial Driving License or train for their Class B or C Alaskan CDL.
-In-house training is provided if the applicant meets the age and driving record requirements.
+In-house training is provided if the applicant meets age and driving record requirements.
 Guides must also be certified in CPR/First Aid.
-Wages range from $17-$19 per hour (plus tips) when a CDL license is acquired.
+Wages range from $17-$19 per hour when CDL license is acquired.